Premonoidal and Kleisli double categories: Premonoidal double categories and central cells

 \begin{defn} Assume $\Bb$ is a binoidal double category. \begin{itemize} \item A 1h-cell $f:A\to A'$ in $\Bb$ is said to be {\em left central} if there is a horizontal pseudonatural transformation $f\ltimes-:A\ltimes -\to A'\ltimes-$ such that $f\ltimes B=f\rtimes B$ for all $B\in\Bb$.
 Likewise, a 1h-cell $f:A\to A'$ in $\Bb$ is said to be {\em right central} if there is a horizontal pseudonatural transformation $-\rtimes f:-\ltimes A\to -\rtimes A'$ such that $B\rtimes f=B\ltimes f$ for all $B\in\Bb$. \\ A 1h-cell is said to be {\em central} if it is both left and right central. \item A 1v-cell $v:A\to\tilde A$ in $\Bb$ is said to be {\em left central} if there is a vertical pseudonatural transformation $v\ltimes-:A\ltimes -\to \tilde A\ltimes-$ such that $v\ltimes B=v\rtimes B$ for all $B\in\Bb$.
 Likewise, a 1v-cell $v:A\to\tilde A$ in $\Bb$ is said to be {\em right central} if there is a vertical pseudonatural transformation $-\rtimes v:-\rtimes A\to -\rtimes\tilde A$ such that $B\ltimes v=B\rtimes v$ for all $B\in\Bb$. \\ A 1v-cell is said to be {\em central} if it is both left and right central. \end{itemize} \end{defn}

 For reader's convenience we write down the 2-cell components of the pseudonatural transformations in play.
-For a horizontal pseudonatural transformation $f\ltimes-:A\ltimes -\to A'\ltimes-$ and a 1h-cell $g:B\to B'$ the 2-cell component $f\ltimes-\vert_g$ of the oplax transformation structure of $f\ltimes-$ has the form of the left diagram below (then the 2-cell component for the lax transformation structure of $f\ltimes-$ is a 2-cell obtained by reading the same diagram from bottom to top).
-Likewise, the 2-cell component $-\rtimes f\vert_g$ of the oplax transformation structure of $-\rtimes f:-\rtimes A\to -\rtimes A'$ has the form of the right diagram below (and the 2-cell component for the lax structure is obtained by reading the diagram from bottom to top).
+For a horizontal pseudonatural transformation $f\ltimes-:A\ltimes -\to A'\ltimes-$, a 1h-cell $g:B\to B'$ and a 1v-cell $v:A\to\tilde A$ the 2-cell components $f\ltimes-\vert_g$ and $f\ltimes-\vert_v$ of the oplax transformation structure of $f\ltimes-$ have the form of the left diagrams below (for the lax transformation structure of $f\ltimes-$ the first 2-cell component is different: it is a 2-cell obtained by reading the same upper left diagram from bottom to top).
+Likewise, the 2-cell components $-\rtimes f\vert_g$ and $-\rtimes f\vert_v$ of the oplax transformation structure of $-\rtimes f:-\rtimes A\to -\rtimes A'$ has the form of the right diagrams below (and the differing 2-cell component for the lax structure is obtained by reading the upper right diagram from bottom to top).

 Similarly, for a 1v-cell $u:B\to\tilde B$ the 2-cell components of oplax transformation structures of $v\ltimes-:A\ltimes -\to \tilde A\ltimes-$ and $-\rtimes v:-\rtimes A\to -\rtimes\tilde A$ have the form as below (and for the lax structures read the respective diagrams from right to left).